 fMRIs are a modification of a regular MRI machine.
 Whereas MRIs simply show the structure of the brain, fMRIs can record ongoing brain activity.
-They are also more accurate and display results in a higher resolution than PET scans.
-They are very common in a range of modern neuropsychological research studies.

 The fMRI can project on the computer which parts of the brain have the increased blood flow, which allows researchers to see which parts of the brain are functioning during different tasks.
 Different colours show the different levels of activation in areas of the brain.

 Participants have to lie completely still while in an fMRI.
 This is actually one major limitation.
 In the future, fMRI scanning will be able to conducted while people walk and act as normal.
 Can you think how this might improve our understanding of the brain and how it relates to behaviour?

 For this reason, fMRIs are used in studies to help show localization of brain function – the fact that particular areas of the brain are associated with specific tasks.

 They are also used to see how certain factors can affect this function.
 Researchers do this by manipulating an independent variable (e.g. serotonin levels) and then seeing how this affects function of the brain during certain tasks, like reacting to other people.

 When researchers are using an fMRI they ask participants to lay in the machine and perform certain tasks.
 Often there is a screen that appears in the fMRI and it has the relevant information that the participants use to complete the task the researchers are asking of them.
 There is also a hand held remote that has various buttons, one of these being the button they can push if they want to stop the process.